Apply for security clearance to obtain your Aviation Security Identification Card (ASIC)

-Visitors who need to access the airside area or any landside security zone of an airport need to wear a Visitor Identification Card (VIC) and they must be supervised by a person displaying a valid ASIC until they leave that area or zone.
+Visitors who need to access the airside area or any landside security zone of an airport need to wear a Visitor Identification Card (VIC) and they must be supervised by a person displaying a valid ASIC.
 VICs are issued by the airport being visited.

 Applicants must be cleared before an ASIC can be issued.
-This involves a criminal records check, a security assessment by ASIO and an immigration check.
-We submit applicant details to AusCheck for this to occur, and we pay the relevant fee.
+This involves a criminal records check, a national security assessment by ASIO and an immigration check.
+We submit each applicant's details to AusCheck for this to occur, and we pay the relevant fee.

 You need to advise your issuing body and complete a statutory declaration.
-For more information about statutoty declarations, to download a form and to find a list of authorised signatories click here.
+For more information about statutory declarations, to download a form or to find a list of authorised signatories click here.